kiparisas12689/Deep-Learning-Task-2/README.md

 ## Fine-Tuning Setup

-The final notebook version is designed for CPU-friendly experimentation:
+The project includes experiments with two model configurations.

+### 1. mT5-Small + LoRA (`main_workflow_cpu.ipynb`)

 - base model: `google/mt5-small`
 - fine-tuning method: `LoRA`
 - task type: sequence-to-sequence rewriting
 - notebook mode: lightweight defaults for weak hardware

+This workflow was designed for CPU-friendly experimentation and serves as the primary training pipeline.

+### 2. Gemma 3 1B (`main_gemma3.ipynb`)

+Additional experiments were conducted using the `Gemma 3-1B` model to evaluate the performance of a larger language model on the informal-to-formal rewriting task.

+Evaluation was performed on the held-out test set containing **106 examples**.
+The following metrics were obtained:

+- BLEU: **3.716**
+- ROUGE-L: **0.22**
+- Perplexity: **46.8**

+These experiments provide a comparison against the smaller mT5-based setup while remaining feasible on limited hardware.

-The initial setup attempted to use large-models, which had trouble running because of high computational expenses, so we switched to smaller scale models.
+The initial setup attempted to use larger models, which had difficulty running because of higher computational requirements, so the final project focuses on configurations that remain accessible on modest hardware.

 ## How To Run

+### CPU-Friendly LoRA Workflow

 Open: